ckgresla/website/collections/_posts/2023-04-02-TripartiteReasoning.md

 title: "A Tripartite Framework of Reasoning"
 ---

 What constitutes being intelligent?
 Is it being able to recall facts or tidbits of information with perfect recall?
-Or being able to dissect the statements and logic on another to prove their inferiority?
+Or being able to dissect the statements and logic of another to prove their inferiority?
 Maybe intelligence is just being able to read a stack-trace properly.
 But perhaps, intelligence is to be measured by the efficacy of one's _hunch_.

 If accuracy in hunches is how we will measure intelligence, as opposed to; memorization efficiency or the ability to final logical inconsistencies -- then the wielding of intelligence is the making of correct guesses.
 Guessing on the basis of information is _inferring_ something, that is to infer is to make an educated guess -- the folks at Oxford's English Dictionary phrase it as: